 That means the child would be a dual-citizen.
 The birth will need to be registered with the U.S. consulate.

-Once that child comes of age, he or she will likely have assets and income exposed to the U.S. tax system, similar to Markle.
+Once that child comes of age, he will likely have assets and income exposed to the U.S. tax system, similar to Meghan.

 But obligations could be triggered even sooner.
 As reported by The Wall Street Journal, if a child has "unearned income" in excess of $2,200 per year, the so-called "Kiddie Tax" kicks in.
 And accounts belonging to the child with assets exceeding $10,000 must be reported to the U.S. Treasury Department.